nsilva-n/sp-higher_lower/README.md

 - **Interactive Prompt**: Hints and guidance at each turn.
 - **Score Tracking**: Record your triumphs and defeats.
 - **Replayability**: No two games alike, as luck and logic entwine.
+- **Customizable Range**: Set maximum!
+Make it easy or cruelly hard.

 ---